markgreenburg/markWith/readme.md

 <br>
 <br><b>MVP and Stretch Goals:</b>
 <br><b>MVP (Minimum Viable Product)</b><br>
-* Build a markdown editor, that could be accessed by multiple users at the same time.
+<li>Build a markdown editor, that could be accessed by multiple users at the same time.</li>
-* Allow for live editing and a dynamically generated output.
+<li>Allow for live editing and a dynamically generated output.</li>
-* Store content and document information so it can be accessed by users later on.
+<li>Store content and document information so it can be accessed by users later on.</li>

 <br><br><b>Stetch Goals</b><br>
-* Add a demo to landing page so users can test markWith before signing up.
+<li>Add a demo to landing page so users can test markWith before signing up.</li>
-* Build a documents store so documents can be rendered and accessed easily by users.
+<li>Build a documents store so documents can be rendered and accessed easily by users.</li>

 <b><br>Contribution we'd like to be added:</b><br>
-* Invite system so collaborators can be informed they've been added to a document.
+<li>Invite system so collaborators can be informed they've been added to a document.</li>
-* Chat room in each document so collaborators can communicate with each other.
+<li>Chat room in each document so collaborators can communicate with each other.</li>